QMDAKA/elevator-exam/Readme.md

-#Count total stop taken by elevator
+# Count total stops taken by elevator

 ## Function Description
 Complete the function **solution**.
 This function returns the total stops taken by elevator to serve all the people